Anonychn/SMT_Toy_Example/README.md

 Next we update the array `S` and again form the equations same as above according to the case: `Case 1 or Case 2`.
 Continue this upto `N` times.
 Lastly feed it to the SMT solver and extract the solution to check whether we are able to recover `array_org`.

+## Output
+If the given set of constraints is `satisfiable (sat)`, then we compare the obtained solution with `array_org`.
+In the case if it does not matches, it means multiple solution exists.
+Instead of exploring all solutions, we chooses to increase `N`, which in turns increases the number of constraints.